oceanliu2018/Pima-Indian-Diabetes/README.md

 [1] 0.8604521
 ```
 We plot the true positive rate + true negative rate vs threshold to see how the model performs at various thresholds.
-Based on the plot, it seems that a threshold of 0.3 yields the highest rate of true positives and negatives.
+Based on the plot,  a threshold of about 0.3 yields the highest rate of true positives and negatives.

 ![Threshold](https://github.com/oceanliu2018/Pima-Indian-Diabetes/blob/master/Threshold.png)

 At a threshold of 0.3, we compute the following confusion matrix.
-The model has an accuracy of 0.7755 with a 95% confidence interval of (0.7309, 0.8159)
+The model has an accuracy of 0.7755 with a 95% confidence interval of (0.7309, 0.8159).
 ```
           Reference
 Prediction   0   1